atomanyih/analog-synth/LOG.md

 changing the source of the trails (1, 2, 3 frames prev) adds interesting effects

 it's interesting that Math.random slows things down noticeably.
 I wonder if there's a way around this

+#### optimization
+added sine approximation that is faster. looks like it spends more time above zero tho

+optimization seems to be a bit of a crap shoot. sometimes it stays above 50fps all the time, other times it just hangs out lower even if I haven't changed anything